Founding year 1882

-This is the motto of the production.
-In the anniversary year 1907 not only blacksmiths, locksmiths, turners, drills and riveters, but also carpenters, varnishers and even saddlers are part of the workforce, which includes 1000 employees.
-After 25 years Wegmann & Co. eventually holds a market share of 10% of the total German production of railway cars together with the wagon factory Gebrüder Credé & Co.
+"Everything from a single source" is the production motto.
+Not only blacksmiths, locksmiths, turners, drillers and riveters, but also carpenters, painters and even saddlers are part of the 1,000-strong workforce in the anniversary year of 1907.
+Together with the wagon factory Gebrüder Credé & Co.
+Wegmann & Co. now holds a market share of 10% of the total German production of railway wagons after 25 years.1907

-When company founder Peter Wegmann dies unexpectedly in 1912, the shareholders appoint the 37-year-old August Bode asmanaging director of the entire technical division.
-He joins the wagon factory on 1 May 1889 and is already seen as a highly motivated apprentice.
-Businessman Conrad Köhler is responsible for the commercial part.
+When company founder Peter Wegmann died unexpectedly in 1912 and the shareholders were looking for a successor, 37-year-old August Bode was appointed managing director in charge of the entire technical department.
+He had joined the wagon factory on 1 May 1889 as a highly motivated apprentice.
+Conrad Köhler is responsible for the commercial side of the business.1912

-Bode and Köhler steer the company through the war and the famine of the post-war years.
-The 1920s are characterised by a high level of interest rates, which makes investments more difficult.
-It is not unusual that the employees receive their payments according to the principle: "sugar instead of wage packet".
+Bode and Köhler steer the company through the war and hunger years of the post-war years.
+The 1920s are characterised by high interest rates, which make investment difficult.
+It is not uncommon for employees to be paid in kind according to the principle of "sugar instead of wage packet".1920s

 At the age of 70, August Bode faces the greatest challenge of his professional life: Together with his two sons, he rebuilds the destroyed facilities.
 As senior manager he gives the company important impulses and leads it into the flourishing 1950s.